Frequently Asked Questions

 Please see our table showing what is covered under warranty.

-Trampoline Orders placed before 11am will be dispatched the same day for next working day and 3 day delivery (excludes Saturday, Sunday and Bank Holidays).
-We use TNT and Yodel for our trampoline deliveries.
-Smaller Items, such as Bouncy Castles, Mini Trampolines, replacement parts and accessories will take approximately 3 working days from dispatch by Yodel not including day of order.
+Trampoline Orders placed before 12 noon will be dispatched the same day, delivery can take 2 to 3 days (excludes Saturday, Sunday and Bank Holidays).
+We use TNT, Tuffnells and Yodel for our trampoline deliveries.
+Smaller Items, such as Mini Trampolines, replacement parts and accessories will take approximately 3 working days from dispatch by Yodel not including day of order.
 Your telephone number will be passed to the couriers and will only be used if there is an emergency, or to book-in the delivery if necessary.